vaadin/web-components/packages/vaadin-crud/README.md

 A web component for displaying, editing, creating, and deleting items from a dataset.

+> ℹ️&nbsp; A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use CRUD in your project.

 [Documentation + Live Demo ↗](https://vaadin.com/docs/latest/ds/components/crud)

 ## Contributing